Shouheng88/Compressor/README.md

 ## 1 Introduction

 This project is mainly designed based on the Android image compress API.
-It provided two image compress implementions based on algorithms of open souce libraries  [Luban](https://github.com/Curzibn/Luban) and [Compressor](https://github.com/zetbaitsu/Compressor) and introduced interfaces for different types of image sources and results.
+It allow to use  different types of image sources and result types.
 It provided sync and async API to meet more requirements.
 And it put forward the struture so that you can easily switch from different compress algorithms.

 ## 2 Functions and features

 Now lets show you the functions and features of our library:

-- **Support Luban Algorithm**: As mentationed, it provided an algorithm based on WeChat.
+- **Support automatic algorithm**: Calculate the in sample size according to image size, see [Luban](https://github.com/Curzibn/Luban).

-- **Support Compressor Algoruthm**: Differenct from Luban, you are able to get an exact image size.
+- **Support aoncrete algoruthm**: You are able to get an exact image size, see [Compressor](https://github.com/zetbaitsu/Compressor).

 - **Support RxJava callback**: We will return a Flowable object so you can use it as RxJava.